Streaming

 Error Handling

-If the agent encounters an error during streaming, an error event is sent:
+If the connection serving the stream fails, an error event is sent:

 event: error